 In an ever-expanding global world, it is important for your students to possess an understanding of a language other than their native language.
-At Zion, we are committed to expanding our students’ minds through rigorous curriculum and varied cultural experiences.
+At ZCA, we are committed to expanding our students’ minds through rigorous curriculum and varied cultural experiences.
 In pursuit of that end, students in grades 3-6 study Latin.
 Latin is the root of up to 65% of the English language, as well as the basis for all Romance languages (Spanish, French, Italian, etc.).
 It is also the common language of medicine, law, science, logic, and theology.
 A firm foundation in a classical language prepares our students to understand their own language more fluently, and also opens the gateway to any languages they may wish to study in the future.

 In our general music classes, students learn proper vocal techniques and diction to help prepare them for performances at church services and various school and community programs.
 Students in Grades PK-2 dance along and learn fun new ways to explore music, while grades 3-6 expand their musical repertoire by learning to play the recorder, handbells, and other instruments.
 Our students love expressing themselves through God's gift of music!

 Students in grades 3-6 are given the opportunity to praise our Lord with their instrumental talents.
-With the assistance of our Band Director, students are able to choose an instrument and rent if necessary.
-CGS Music will provide test instruments so students can try before they choose.
+With the assistance of our Band Director, students are able to choose an instrument, and rent if necessary.
 Numerous studies have shown that learning to play a musical instrument strengthens your brain, builds confidence, and improves coordination.
 We are pleased to offer this quality program to our students to enhance their learning experience.